 Living beneath your means is when you spend less than you make.
 It’s that simple.
 Of course, the challenge lies in how to do this when you struggle to pay your bills.

 Better money management gives you the financial buffer you may need when the unexpected happens.
 There will be times when you have multiple burdens strike at once.
 Having financial stability helps you navigate those muddy waters when they find their way to your front door.

 WHY YOU NEED TO LIVE BENEATH YOUR MEANS

 Before you can learn how to live this way, you need to “Know Your Why.”
 Why is it that you want to do this?
 Is it out of necessity or do is it due to financial goals.
 Here are some reasons why you should live this way, that might resonate with you.

 1. Teaching your children

 They also know that we save money out of each paycheck.
-While they do not know the amount, they know the importance of saving money.
+While our kids do know actual figures, they understand the importance of saving money.

 Read More: The Money Lessons We Must Teach our Children

 Perhaps you want to go on a dream vacation.
 Maybe you want to get a newer car.
 Whatever your dream, you can use the money you save towards reaching them.

 One of our goals was to take our children to Disney World – without racking up debt.
 Through our hard work, we were able to make that dream a reality.
 Now, we have new goals such as a backyard deck remodel and another fun family vacation.
 Knowing the goals that we want to achieve helps us save the money we need to make them a reality.